Fair City: International screenings

 The show is available to a global audience through RTÉ Player International.

 Product placement

 In 2011, BWG Foods, operators of the SPAR brand in Ireland, invested €900,000 in a three-year deal to have SPAR appear in Fair City.
 The new shop, formerly Christy Phelan's corner shop, was unveiled in an episode broadcast on 6 December 2011.
 It was RTÉ's first high-profile product placement deal, and followed the Broadcasting Authority of Ireland's decision to allow paid product placement on Irish television, in line with relaxed EU regulations.
 There are 450 SPAR outlets in the Republic of Ireland.
 RTÉ was obliged to inform viewers before each episode aired it contained product placement.
 RTÉ said that Fair City's editor-in-chief would ensure there were no gratuitous references or prominence given to Spar that would not happen anyway.

+On 5 March 2025, it was announced that Phelan's shop would become a Lidl supermarket, on foot of a new product placement deal.

 COVID-19

 Due to coronavirus-related lockdown issues, Fair City was taken off air for the first time in its history, with the last filmed episode broadcast on 12 April 2020.
 After a five-month break, the show returned on Sunday 6 September, three nights a week.
 The fictional character Renee Phelan got COVID-19 and recovered off air.
 RTÉ stated in January 2021 that it planned to commence testing actors and production staff for the virus.